 Prior Effective Dates: 11/17/82 (Emer.), 2/10/83, 9/23/83, 10/16/97, 4/15/04

-When a specific paragraph is referenced in these rules, all paragraphs subordinate to that specific paragraph shall be incorporated by that reference.
+When a specific paragraph is referenced in division 1501:13 of the Administrative Code, all paragraphs subordinate to that specific paragraph shall be incorporated by that reference.
 For example, a reference to paragraph (B) of rule 1501:13-4-04 of the Administrative Code shall include paragraphs (B)(1) to (B)(3) of that rule, and a reference to paragraph (C)(1) of rule 1501:13-4-04 of the Administrative Code shall include paragraphs (C)(1)(a) to (C)(1)(c) of that rule.

 (A) The federal regulation references included in these rules can generally be found in public libraries or electronically at the website www.gpo.gov/fdsys/.
 The publishing dates for the various parts of the Code of Federal Regulations (C.F.R.) are: Title 7, January 1, 2015; Title 30, Part 77, July 1, 2014; Title 30, Chapter VII, and Title 40, July 1, 2015; Title 43, October 1, 2014.